kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/simple-routing.md

    {{% notice warning %}} If you want to use a port number other than 443, you must append the port to the domain.
 For more information, see https://github.com/solo-io/gloo/issues/3505.
    {{% /notice %}}

 2. Send a request to list the items in the store.
 Because the app is now configured to only receive incoming requests on the `store.example.com` domain, you see an error from the Envoy proxy.
-The error message is not strictly true, but it's the best that Envoy can figure out as the gRPC request was sent without an `authority` header, which is the equivalent of a host header in curl.
+The error message is not strictly true, but it's the best that Envoy can figure out as the gRPC request was sent without an `authority` header, which is the equivalent of a host header in `curl`.
 Instead, Envoy used the IP address that was returned with the `glooctl proxy address` command as the host name.
    ```bash
    grpcurl -plaintext $(glooctl proxy address --port http) solo.examples.v1.StoreService/ListItems
    ```